suubmad/Sofascore-Shot-maps-Scraping/README.md

 ###
 sofascore data scraping

-I got shot data of a football competition.
+I got shot data of a football match.

 I received data as json and then converted it to csv